 Subreddits can restrict which domains are allowed in links.
 A blacklisted domain means any post linking to that site is auto-removed, regardless of post quality or account age.

 Stating openly that you are the creator, founder, or otherwise financially affiliated with what you are posting about.
-Reddit's content policy requires disclosure.
-Most communities expect it in the first sentence.
+Reddit's Content Policy requires posting "authentic content" in communities where you have a genuine interest.
+Most communities expect disclosure in the first sentence.

 Knowing which subreddits allow promotion is step one.
 Step two is writing a post that survives in an open community and lands in conditional ones.
 The pattern across successful founder posts is consistent: the product is the context, not the point.
 The lesson, number, or story is the point.